kaopanboonyuen/panboonyuen_professional_website/content/authors/admin/_index.md

 I am currently a **Senior AI Research Scientist** at [**MARS (Motor AI Recognition Solution)**](https://www.marssolution.io/) and a **Postdoctoral Fellow** at [**Chulalongkorn University**](https://www.chula.ac.th/en/).
 I earned my [**Ph.D. in Computer Engineering**](https://www.cp.eng.chula.ac.th/en/prospective/graduate/phd-computerengineering/) from  <a href="https://www.chula.ac.th/en/" style="color:#FF84FB;" target="_blank">**Chulalongkorn University**</a>, where I specialized in AI.

 My passion is concentrated on advancing **AI Technologies** to unlock human potential.
-I am particularly interested in **Remote Sensing**, where AI unveils transformative insights and redefines how we perceive and interact with our environment.
+I am particularly interested in **Geoscience and Remote Sensing**, where AI unveils transformative insights and redefines how we perceive and interact with our environment.

 You can find summaries of my academic, industry, and teaching experience in my [**CV**](https://kaopanboonyuen.github.io/files/panboonyuen_cv.pdf), and explore more about my personal life on my [**blog**](https://kaopanboonyuen.wordpress.com/).
 Additionally, check out some of my [**music on SoundCloud**](https://soundcloud.com/kaopanboonyuen).